 Thank you for choosing Fairchild Medical Center for the delivery of your baby.
-Childbirth is a very special time, and Fairchild Medical Center’s Obstetrical Department is proud to be a part of your special day.
-At FMC, we have two modern birthing rooms.
-These rooms are each equipped with a birthing bed and a neonatal unit for you and your baby’s medical needs.
-Each tastefully decorated room is equipped with a private bath, CD player, and sleeping facilities for your birthing partner.
-Each room is individually temperature controlled.
+Childbirth is a very special time, and Fairchild Medical Center’s Obstetrical Department is proud to be a part of your birth.
+We recently renovated our OB birthing unit to all private suites.
+Each tastefully decorated suite is equipped with a modern birthing bed, private bath, blue tooth speaker, and sleeping facilities for your birthing partner.

 FMC’s newborn nursery provides level one care.
-This means that our nurses are trained in neonatal care and can provide care for any newborn needing oxygen or IV therapy.
-We work closely with Rouge Valley Medical Center in Medford, OR should any baby need neonatal intensive care.
+This means that our nurses are trained in neonatal care and can provide for any newborn needing oxygen or IV therapy.
+We work closely with Rogue Regional Medical Center NICU in Medford should baby need neonatal intensive care.

 We have a tradition at FMC and that is our Celebration Dinner for two.
 You will have a choice of several entrees as well as sparkling cider to share with a special someone.